How to Find Where Your Opening Preparation Broke Down (Deviation Finder Guide)

 Import your PGN into Lichess, Chess.com, or ChessAtlas, then open the analysis view with the full move list and board.
 If you played online, the game is already in your history.

-Replay from move 1, focusing on the opening phase, usually moves 1–10 in tactical lines and up to 15–20 in quieter systems.
+Replay from move 1, focusing on the opening phase, usually moves 1 to 10 in tactical lines and up to 15 to 20 in quieter systems.
 The phase often ends once the pawn structure stabilizes and clear middlegame plans appear.

-Mark the last move you knew cold from your notes, for example, “Prepared through 7...Be7; 8.h3 was new.”
+Mark the last move you knew cold from your notes.
+For example: "Prepared through 7...Be7; 8.h3 was new."
 That is your preparation boundary.
-Players who burn time on early moves usually hit these boundaries, so watch your recorded move times.
+Players who burn a lot of time on early moves usually hit these boundaries then and there, so watch your recorded move times.

 Write down each move where you hesitated or spent an unusual amount of time.
-Spikes on moves 6–12 are classic signs you left theory.
+Time spikes on moves 6 to 12 are classic signs you left theory.
 These positions are your initial deviation suspects.

 Step 2: Use Database Tools to Map Main Lines Versus Deviations

 Open Lichess Opening Explorer or a similar database.
-Enter your game’s moves, one by one, to see top continuations at each branch along with play percentages and results.
+Enter your game's moves one by one to see top continuations at each branch, along with play percentages and results at your rating band.

-Filter by a rating range near your opponent’s level.
-On Lichess, set the rating filter so statistics reflect likely over-the-board choices, not only grandmaster games.
+Filter by a rating range near your opponent's level.
+On Lichess, set the rating filter so statistics reflect likely over-the-board choices at club level, not only grandmaster play.

 Check frequency at each move.
-A practical deviation often shows under 10% frequency or is absent from your notes.
-For instance, you might see “At move 8: 60% c6, 15% b5, 10% Qc7.”
-Research on Chess.com deviations supports using a sub-10% threshold as a warning sign.
+A practical deviation often shows under 10% frequency in the database or is absent from your notes entirely, a useful rule of thumb for flagging "this is the move that surprised me."
+For example, you might see "At move 8: 60% c6, 15% b5, 10% Qc7" (illustrative numbers) and realize your opponent's 8...b5 is the rare side branch.

-Check your opponent’s prior games on Lichess, Chess.com, or FIDE databases.
-If they’ve used this sideline repeatedly, expect it again.
-If it is new, treat it as a prepared surprise and prepare a clear antidote.
+Check your opponent's prior games on Lichess, Chess.com, or FIDE databases.
+If they've used this sideline repeatedly, expect it again.
+If it's new for them, treat it as a prepared surprise and prepare a clear antidote before the rematch.

 Log the deviation move, frequency, win rates, and the main-line alternative.
 Turning fuzzy impressions into concrete numbers will guide your engine work and practice plan.